 READ MORE: Here are 9 Cash Advance Apps Like Brigit + 11 Other Options

-Cleo is the app with an attitude.
-It’s built to be conversational and to feel like you’re chatting with a friend, not an AI bot.
+Cleo is built to be conversational like you’re chatting with a friend, not an AI bot.
+Cleo will roast your spending habits or praise you if you make smart choices.
 Cleo doesn’t do credit checks or charge late or interest fees.
 It does require membership in its premium plan ($5.99/month) if you want to be able to accept cash advances.
+Gig workers are eligible for Cleo.

 READ MORE: Here are 10 Cash Advance Apps Like Cleo + 12 Other Options

-Earnin doesn’t check your credit or have fees or membership requirements, but it does check out your spending.
-Earnin monitors your bank activity with its Balance Shield service, so that you do not have to worry about unexpected overdrafts.
+Earnin doesn’t check your credit score, but it does monitor your bank activity.
+Its Balance Shield service protects you so that you don’t need to worry about unexpected overdrafts.
 Earnin also offers financial and savings tools to help you get the most out of your money.

 Dave has a $1 monthly membership fee, which includes help with budgeting, setting financial goals and even balance monitoring.
 Users who sign up for the banking plan can also use their on-time rental payments to help them build credit.